-As these technologies keep advancing, they will not only have big implications for space travel.
-On Earth, producing biological medicines in plants could significantly reduce the costs of producing drugs, especially concerning the expenses of setting up and running manufacturing facilities.
+As these technologies keep advancing, they will have big implications beyond space travel.
+On Earth, producing medicines in plants could significantly reduce production costs, especially concerning the expenses of setting up and running manufacturing facilities.
 This could help combat infections such as HIV, Ebola, dengue, or chikungunya in poor and developing countries.

 “The whole area of infectious diseases is pretty well controlled in the West, but most of the interventions that we have are too expensive to have any penetration in developing countries,” said Ma.
 While there has not been much of a financial incentive for pharma to develop drug manufacturing methods in plants, applications like space travel might help push the field further in this direction.

 “I think once you’ve got the technology working down on Earth – and we’re pretty close – the main issue will be finding what drugs you want to take with you and making sure you can produce all those drugs in plants,” concluded Ma.